itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 | H | High performance for mobile |
 | U | Mobile power efficient |
 | Y | Mobile extremely low power |
-| P<a href="#rfn:1" id="fn:1" class="footnote">*</a> | Performance optimised for thin and light laptops
+| P<a href="#rfn:a" id="fn:a" class="footnote">*</a> | Performance optimised for thin and light laptops

-<a href="#fn:1" id="rfn:1" class="reversefootnote mr">*</a><span class="muted">As far as I could tell, P has been deprecated in favour of H.</span>
+<a href="#fn:a" id="rfn:a" class="reversefootnote mr">*</a><span class="muted">As far as I could tell, P has been deprecated in favour of H.</span>

 Still, this is fine.
 In fact, I would argue that it was smart of Intel to marginalise the series name by including them in the form of a single letter suffix.
 By putting such indication in the periphery, inexperienced buyers are less likely to be overwhelmed.
-If you are the kind of person to need an unlocked CPU so you can overclock it, you wouldn't have a problem with this scheme either.
+If you are the kind of person to have the need and knowledge of an overclock-enabled CPU, you wouldn't have a problem with this system either.

 ## Intel, again